unabridged/motion/README.md

 Motion communicates over and therefore requires ActionCable.
 AnyCable support coming soon!

 Github's [ViewComponent](https://github.com/github/view_component) is currently the de-facto standard for component/presenter-style libraries for use with Rails and likely will make it into Rails eventually.
-Until then, we plan to not enforce this dependency and are open to supporting other, similar libraries.
+Until then, we plan to not enforce this dependency and are exploring support for other, similar libraries (https://github.com/trailblazer/cells, https://github.com/dry-rb/dry-view, https://github.com/komposable/komponent etc).

 After installing all libraries, run the install script: